The Dinkey Timber Sale Withdrawn- Victory at Tumbling Creek

 - An old logging road will be reactivated across Tumbling Creek at one point, where a deposit of Anakeesta Shale is located.
 Anakeesta Shale is known to cause acid rock damage where roads have been cut in the past.

-Much of the logging will be on steep Junaluska soils, like this site of a Cherokee timber sale that happened a couple of years ago a few miles to the west.
+Much of the logging would have been on steep Junaluska soils, like this site of a Cherokee timber sale that happened a couple of years ago a few miles to the west.
 Thin topsoil and sensitive soils of this type can be difficult to revegetate.